Perspectives on the Calibration of CNN Energy Reconstruction in Highly Granular Calorimeters: Performance Dependencies

 We fit linear models, $\hat{E} \sim a E_{beam} + b$, to the response data.
 This parameterization gives us the CNN's estimate's dependence on the initiating pion energy.
 One expects $a \sim 1$ and $b \sim 0 $.
 Performing this fit for each point in the parameter scan reveals the reconstruction's sensitivity to variations of the input data with respect to the training data.
 Figure~\ref{fig:scan_summary} summarizes the results.

 In Figure~\ref{fig:scan_summary}, we can see that noise and bias have a stronger influence than the calibration scale.
-We can also see the impact of the zero suppression in the relationship that noise scale has on the fit parameters.
+We can also see the impact of the zero suppression, $0.6\,\mathrm{MeV}$, in the relationship that noise scale has on the fit parameters.

-We then fitted independent linear models to the response intercept, $b$, and to the slope, $a$.
+We then fitted independent linear models to the response slope, $a$, and to the intercept, $b$.
 We investigated fitting $a$ as dependent upon $b$, but found it has a statistically insignificant contribution; therefore, we rejected the dependence.
 Equations~\ref{eq:a} and~\ref{eq:b} enumerate the final estimated models.

 We find a relatively weak relationship between the bias and the slope compared to that of noise scale.
 Interestingly, we observe an interaction between the noise scale and bias in both fits.
 This implies that controlling noise should take the greater share of concern in controlling accuracy.
 These results are promising in that we see not only linear responses throughout the scan but we also see linear relationships between the scanned parameters and response parameters.
 This result justifies a multiplicative calibration factor for post-model calibration; it also implies that we can interpret differences or changes of calibration constants in terms of relative differences or changes of properties such as noise scale.